Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-06-choosing-a-tool-for-blogging.md

 ## Choosing a Tool for Blogging

-This is my first attempt at reflective blogging... be gentle!
+This is my first attempt at reflective blogging and how I used github pages... work-in-progress!